FAQ

 We offer the following services:

-Data Engineering – Our teams build automated data pipelines to ingest data from a variety of structured, semi-structured, and unstructured data sources, integrate the data into a unified data warehouse/data lake solution, and engineer solutions for ongoing data validation, quality, and governance.
+Data Engineering – Our teams build automated data pipelines to ingest data from various structured, semi-structured, and unstructured data sources, integrate the data into a unified data warehouse/data lake solution, and engineer solutions for ongoing data validation, quality, and governance.

 Data Architecture – Our data architects work alongside our customers as consultants in analyzing, designing, prototyping, and implementing data warehousing, data lake, and data analytics solutions on top of Snowflake’s Data Cloud Platform.

-Managed Data Cloud – We deliver automated data pipelines and validated data sets as a unified and managed solution offered as service, which includes ongoing monitoring, maintenance, and optimizations.
+Managed Data Cloud – We deliver automated data pipelines and validated data sets as a unified and managed solution offered as a service, which includes ongoing monitoring, maintenance, and optimizations.

 For more information, please see our Services page, or schedule a call with us today.